Survey in Characterizing Semantic Change: Methods for Semantic Change Characterization

 \subsubsection{Relation}

-Computational analysis was used by \citet{Fonteyn2021AdjustingSA} to investigate the process of metaphorization of the concept ``to death''.
-They combine methods of cluster analysis and sentiment analysis to contextualize the occurrences of this phrasal verb and detect if a metaphorization has taken place.
-Another approach is to create a training corpus and use it to train a BERT model to predict if a word is a metaphor or literal.
-The work of \citet{Maudslay2022MetaphoricalPD} follows this approach and the authors propose a framework to detect words that started being used as a metaphor.
+\citet{Fonteyn2021AdjustingSA} investigate the metaphorization of the concept ``to death.''
+They combined cluster analysis and sentiment analysis to contextualize occurrences of this phrasal verb and detect if metaphorization had taken place.
+Another approach is to create a training corpus and use it to train a BERT model to predict if a word is metaphorical or literal.
+The work of \citet{Maudslay2022MetaphoricalPD} follows this approach and proposes a framework to detect words that started being used metaphorically.